GoblinRules/InvokeX/README.md

 ### Common Issues

-#### Python Not Found
+#### Python Installation Fails
-- The installer will automatically detect and install Python
+- The installer automatically attempts Python installation
-- Use `-Force` flag to force Python installation
-- Ensure Python is added to PATH during installation
+- If it fails, check your internet connection and try again
+- Ensure Windows Defender/antivirus isn't blocking downloads
+- Try running as Administrator

 #### Permission Errors
 - Run as Administrator for best results